vickinformatics/ScTypeWorkflow/README.md

-# ScTypeWorkflow
+# Run_ScType()
+- ⚠️ `ScTypeWorkflow()` is now deprecated and has been replaced by `Run_ScType()`.

 ## Description
-The `ScTypeWorkflow` function automates cell type annotation for single-cell RNA sequencing (scRNA-seq) data using the ScType workflow (https://sctype.app/).
+The `Run_ScType()` function automates cell type annotation for single-cell RNA sequencing (scRNA-seq) data using the ScType workflow (https://sctype.app/).
 The function takes in a Seurat object and returns cell type annotations for each cluster in the dataset.
 It also provides an option to export the resulting cell type scores to a CSV file.

 The gene sets for various tissues can be found here: https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_full.xlsx